 - Old reliable technology is best (they don’t like monorails, for instance!), and more can be done to drive down costs of PT infrastructure.

-Feel free to skip to the end for some more commentary about local context.
+Here’s all the points I posted in the tweets as I read.
+(Feel free to skip to the end for some more commentary about local context.)

 “The rise of the automobile is not a free-market outcome.
 Rather, it is the result of massive govt intervention on the automobile’s behalf.”

 1921: USA: $1.4 b in govt funds spent on highways, while most transit systems were privately owned with no govt assistance. #WeyrichLind

 “the current division of market share between the automobile and mass transit is in no way the product of a free market.” #WeyrichLind p8

 Switzerland more balanced transit/auto subsidies, enabling consumers “something of a free market choice between travel modes.”